Lemon (automobile): Used vehicles

 While used cars may be plagued with the same problems that beset new vehicles, used vehicles may also have been abused, improperly maintained or poorly repaired, been unprofessionally rebuilt after a collision or tampered with in some manner to conceal high mileage, mechanical defects, corrosion or other damage.

 One form of lemon is called a cut and shut or clipping, a form of body collision "repair" based on buying a wrecked car and sawing off the wrecked section to replace it with a matching section from another (similar) car.
 If improperly repaired, these vehicles may be inherently dangerous; at high speeds, or in an accident, the car may come apart due to the weaknesses of the welds or pins connecting the two segments of the vehicle or mismatches of segments.
 In the UK cut and shut cars are treated like any car that has had major repair work resulting in what is essentially a new car.
 They must first be inspected for road-worthiness, be assigned a new registration number and pass the standard MOT test.
 If this is successful, they will be given a "Q" registration, meaning they are a kit, or composite car, and not an original unit from the manufacturer.

 In some states of the USA, the sale of cut and shut vehicles is illegal.
 Cars created using two or more large sections of previous ones are sometimes called "zipper cars".

+In popular culture

+Lemon cars are involved in the movie Cars 2 as an antagonistic group lead by Sir Miles Axelrod.